The Night Watch: Gigapixel photograph

 On 13 May 2020, the Rijksmuseum published a 44.8 gigapixel image of The Night Watch made from 528 different still photographs.
-"The 24 rows of 22 pictures were stitched together digitally with the aid of neural networks," the museum said.
+"The 24 rows of 22 pictures were stitched together digitally with the aid of neural networks", the museum said.
 It was primarily created for scientists to view the painting remotely, and to track how ageing affects the painting.
-The photograph can be viewed online, and zoomed into the fine detail.
+The photograph can be viewed online and zoomed into to see fine detail.